 While each canister has a proprietary blend of materials, most of these canisters are made of reinforced plastic.
 While a plastic container may not seem like the way to stop bears from getting human food, they do work – and they do work extremely well.
 I’ve been using canisters since 1996, and while they have become lighter over the years, they have not become less effective.
 I’ve seen bears bite them (or at them), bash them into rocks, or generally do whatever they can do get in them.
 I’ve never seen a canister fail; nor have I heard of it happening when the lid was attached correctly.

 The only drawback to using bear canisters are the space requirements – one has to plan how much food they will have, and plan how it will fit in the canister.
 My suggestion is to do a test run a few days before a trip.
-Once at the backcountry site, the canister should be placed 15-20 feet away from the site to avoid any potential problems.
+Once at the backcountry site, the canister should be placed at least 15-20 feet away from the site to avoid any potential problems (some brands recommend at leas 100 feet).
 From that point on, one can relax in the heart of the wilderness with the knowledge that the food is secure.